fitbenchmarking/fitbenchmarking/docs/source/users/checkpointing.rst

 .. important::

    It is recommended that the same version of python is used to load the checkpoint file as was used when the file was created.
-Merging files created on the same version of python is also recommended.
+   We also recommend that any checkpoint files to be merged are created using the same version of python.